Gaussian Splatting in Style: Experiments

-\textbf{Baselines} Since no previous approach performs scene stylization based on Gaussian splatting, we compare our method with NeRF-based approaches.
-We primarily compare against StylizedNerf\cite{huang2022stylizednerf, hu2020jittor}, and LSNV\cite{huang2021learning} as their problem statement resembles most closely to that of ours.
-We also compare against a newer method StyleRF\cite{liu2023stylerf}, along with artistic radiance fields(ARF)\cite{zhang2022arf}, although ARF optimizes every scene for each given style image.
-For completeness, we also create two other baselines, ADA-GS and GS-ADA.
-In ADA-GS, we train 3DGS on 2D stylized images for each style.
+We compare our method on stylizing 3D scenes against StylizedNerf\cite{huang2022stylizednerf, hu2020jittor}, LSNV\cite{huang2021learning}, StyleRF\cite{liu2023stylerf}, and artistic radiance fields(ARF)\cite{zhang2022arf}.
+We would like to emphasize that StylizedNerf, StyleRF, and LSNV are more relevant to our method as the methods focus on generalizing to multiple styles.
+ARF is optimized on a given style per scene.
+Further, we compare with two additional baselines that we call Ada-GS and GS-Ada.
+In Ada-GS, we train 3DGS on 2D stylized images for each style.
 This setting resembles that of ARF.
-In GS-ADA, we apply AdaIN\cite{huang2017adain} on the novel view renders obtained from pretrained 3DGS. \\
+In GS-Ada, we apply AdaIN\cite{huang2017adain} on novel views rendered from a pre-trained 3DGS model.

-\textbf{Datasets} Similar to the baselines \cite{huang2022stylizednerf, liu2023stylerf, huang2021learning} we perform stylization on various real-world datasets.
-For real-world, we use the LLFF dataset\cite{mildenhall2019local}.
-It contains high-resolution front-facing scenes, out of which we select the most common ones used in the baselines, namely $trex, fern, flowers, room$.
-We also demonstrate the effectiveness of our method on more challenging Tanks and Temples(TnT)\cite{knapitsch2017tanks} dataset.
-For training, we use a dataset of 120 diverse style images sampled from WikiArt dataset\cite{saleh2015largescale}, which include the paintings and popular artworks of verious artists.
+\textbf{Datasets} Following existing methods~\cite{huang2022stylizednerf, liu2023stylerf, huang2021learning}, we stylize various real-world datasets, LLFF dataset~\cite{mildenhall2019local}, and Tanks and Temples (TnT)~\cite{knapitsch2017tanks}.
+LLFF dataset consists of high-resolution forward-facing images of 3D scenes.
+We stylize \textit{trex, fern, and room} from the LLFF dataset.
+We learn to stylize each scene over a dataset of approximately 20000 diverse style images sampled from the WikiArt dataset~\cite{saleh2015largescale} consisting of paintings and popular artworks of various artists.

-\subsection{Quantitative Results}
+\subsubsection{Quantitative Results}

-Since the task of scene stylization is relatively new, there are not many ways to quantitatively compare methods.
-However, following \cite{huang2021learning,huang2022stylizednerf,liu2023stylerf}, we measure the quantitative result by measure short-term and long-term consistency.
+2D or 3D Stylization, in general, is a subjective task.
+Hence, no metrics exist that can effectively measure stylization.
+However, we our goal is to stylize images in a 3D consistent way.
+Therefore, similar to existing works~\cite{huang2021learning,huang2022stylizednerf,liu2023stylerf}, we measure short-term and long-term consistency.
+We use adjacent views for short-term and far-away views for long-term consistency.
 Similar to the evaluation in \cite{liu2023stylerf}, we first take two stylized views.
-By using \cite{teed2020raft} and \cite{niklaus2020softmax}, we then warp one view into another before computing the masked LPIPS\cite{zhang2018perceptual} and RMSE score.
-We use adjacent views for short-term and far-away views for long-term consistency.
+By using optical flow based methods\cite{teed2020raft, niklaus2020softmax}, we then warp one view into another before computing the masked LPIPS\cite{zhang2018perceptual} and RMSE score.
 Many works such as \cite{huang2021learning} also refer to it as warped LPIPS and warped RMSE.
-Mathematically, they can be summarised as follows:
+Mathematically, they can be summarised as